Terms of service

 Notices to Customer may be delivered by email to the billing contact on file or by in-app notification.

-Notices to Marshal must be in writing and delivered to legal@marshal.to with a copy to [EDIT: legal mailing address].
+Notices to Marshal must be in writing and delivered to legal@marshal.to .

 19. Miscellaneous